Breastfeeding for Working Moms

 For mom- It reduces the risk of ovarian and breast cancer.
 Breastfeeding helps the uterus return to its pre-pregnancy size.
 It also reduces the chances of developing osteoporosis.

 Breastfeeding newborn also helps to enhance the mother and child bond.
 It is also the most accessible and convenient way to feed your baby.
+Continuous breastfeeding, even if it means you have to express milk using a breast pump, means

 Challenges of Returning to Work While Breastfeeding and Solutions